 - A token is assigned to a user in AuthPoint

-- You have installed and configured the AuthPoint Gateway (see About Gateways)
+- We recommend that you have installed and configured the AuthPoint Gateway (see About Gateways)

 You must configure the RADIUS authentication settings and enable Mobile VPN with SSL on your Firebox.